shiqli/gantt-planner/README.md

 $ npm install node-sass
 ```

-The application will then be available by pointing your browser to:
+If everything is good, the application will then be available by pointing your browser to:

 ```
 http://localhost:3000
 ```
+and you will see what you have seen on the demo website provided.

 ## Client-side JavaScript